elastic/aws-workshop/page/content/05_Task3/_index.md

 ---
 ## Task 3

-In the third task you have to find the reason for some anomalous log spikes.
+In the third task you will need to find the reason for some anomalous log spikes.
 Every now and then the application is logging much more than usual.
 From a technical perspective there is no obvious reason for it, e.g. no cron job running.

 ![Start Task 3](/images/task3-start.png)